A Cartesian grid-based boundary integral method for moving interface problems: Interface evolution method

 where $\mathbf{n}$ is the unit outward normal, $\mathbf{s}$ is the unit tangent, $U$ and $V$ are the normal and tangential components of the curve velocity, respectively.
-In most cases, only the shape of the moving interface is of practical interest, which can be solely determined by the normal motion since the tangential motion only changes the parameterization.
+In the Hele-Shaw flow and the Stefan problem, only the shape of the moving interface is of practical interest; its shape can be determined solely by the normal motion, as the tangential motion only reparameterizes the curve.
 However, pure normal motion for tracking a moving interface is not a good choice for numerical computation due to the clustering or spread of marker points on the interface.
-Another issue is that the curvature term introduces numerical stiffness into the interface evolution and causes strict stability constraints on the time step.
-To mitigate these issues, we use the $\theta-L$ approach instead of \eqref{eqn:ori-evo} for the curve evolution,
+In the meantime, curvature may introduce numerical stiffness and cause severe stability constraints on the time step.
+Instead of using the original $x-y$ description, we adopt the $\theta-L$ description for the interface evolution, that is,